 James is a 4th year graduate student working on instrumentation for PANOSETI and Keck Liger.
 He also is exploring science simulations for Liger and investigating Keck KCWI data sets.

-Rachel is a 4th year undergraduate studying astrophysics.
-She is currently working on obtaining observations with PANOSETI and NIROSETI.
+Sophie Nathanson is a 3rd year undergrad student studying astrophysics.
+She is currently working on gathering observations with PANOSETI.

 Quinn uses high resolution techniques on large ground-based telescopes to study star and planet formation and evolution.